sfarthin/ga-analytics/README.md

 ga-analytics
 ============

-This node module allows direct access to your Google Analytics reports.
+Direct access to your Google Analytics reports on the [command-line](https://github.com/sfarthin/ga-analytics#command-line) and within  [node](https://github.com/sfarthin/ga-analytics#node-module).

-To use the module you will need a Google Service Account with these pieces of information (screenshots are given to show where they can be found)
+To use the module you will need a Google Service Account (and connected to Google Analytics) with these pieces of information (screenshots are given to show where they can be found)

 - [Google Client id](https://raw.githubusercontent.com/sfarthin/ga-analytics/master/service-account.jpg)
 - [Google Services Email](https://raw.githubusercontent.com/sfarthin/ga-analytics/master/service-account.jpg)